blouyakis/emt_basic/module_4_test.md

 ### Q1 🟡
 **Front**
-A 60-year-old male reports a sexual assault by staff in his residence.
-He denies bleeding, appears frightened, and does not want to go to the hospital.
-What should you do?
+A 60-year-old male tells you that he was sexually assaulted by a staff member where he lives.
+He denies any bleeding, and you do not see any blood on his undergarments.
+He appears frightened and tells you he doesn't want to go to the hospital.
+You should:
 • Tell him everything will be fine and transport.
 • Ask if a friend can stay home with him.
 • **Encourage him to go to the hospital for evaluation.**